rdkcentral/rdk-halif-test-deepsleep_manager/docs/pages/deep-sleep-manager_L3_TestProcedure.md

     The test will set the wake-up source and trigger a deepsleep.

-    The above will loop through all supported wake up sources that applicable for the specific device based on the .yaml file.
+    The above will loop through all supported wake up sources that applicable for the specific device based on the `yaml` file.

-- Once in deepsleep the device will need to be manually awoken for some sources like IR, CEC and Power_Key.
+- Once in deepsleep the device will need to be manually awoken for some sources like `IR`, `CEC` and `Power_Key`.

-    - When the device enters 'IR' test, to trigger the wake up use an IR remote pressing the power key on the remote to wake up the device.
-If the device successfully wakes up from deepsleep via the specified method, User should enter the response it passes the test.
+    - During the `IR` test, use an `IR` remote to trigger the wake-up by pressing the power key.
+If the device successfully wakes up from deep sleep using this method, the test evaluates whether the wake-up process was successful.

-    - When the device enters 'power key' test, to trigger the wake up press the front panel power key button of the device itself.
-If the device successfully wakes up from deepsleep via the specified method, User should enter the response it passes the test.
+    - During the `Power_Key` test, press the power key of the `dut` to wake-up.
+If the device successfully wakes up from deep sleep using this method, the test evaluates whether the wake-up process was successful.

-    - When the device enters 'CEC' test, to trigger connect a HDMI cable to the device and send an Image_View_On CEC message from the connected device to wake up the `DUT`.
-If the device successfully wakes up from deepsleep via the specified method, User should enter the response it passes the test.
+    - During the `CEC` test, initiate the wake-up process by connecting an `HDMI` cable to the device and sending a wake-up `CEC` command (e.g., `Image_View_On`) from the connected device to the `DUT`.
+If the device transitions successfully from deep sleep to an active state using this method, the test assesses the success of the wake-up operation.

 - The following tests should be done automaticaly.

-    - When the device enters 'LAN' test, it should automatically trigger the wake up.
+    - When the device enters `LAN` test, test automatically triggers the wake up and validates whether the device successfully wakes up.

-    - When the device enters 'wifi' test, it should automatically trigger the wake up.
+    - When the device enters `wifi` test, test automatically triggers the wake up and validates whether the device successfully wakes up.

-    -  When the device enters 'Timer' test, it should automatically trigger the wake up after 60 seconds.
+    - When the device enters `Timer` test, `dut` wakes up after 60 seconds and test validates whether the device successfully wakes up.